By the end of this chapter, you should be able to

 Before giving your presentation, you may interact with people by shaking hands (often replaced in the post-pandemic era with placing your hand on your heart or slightly bowing your head) and making casual conversation.
 This interaction can help establish trust before you present.
 While speaking in a large public setting we do not often touch people in the audience, but we do interact with visual aids, our note cards, and other objects.
 How we handle them can communicate our comfort level.
 It is always a good idea to practice using the technology, visual aids, or note cards you will use in a speech during a practice session.
 Using the technology correctly by clicking the right button on the mouse or pressing the right switch on the overhead projector can contribute to your credibility.

 Paralanguage is the exception to the definition of nonverbal communication.
-You may recall that we defined nonverbal communication as not involving words, but paralanguage exists when we are speaking, using words.
+We defined nonverbal communication as not involving words, but paralanguage exists when we are speaking.
 Paralanguage involves verbal and nonverbal aspects of speech that influence meaning and includes tone, intensity, pausing, and even silence.

-Perhaps you’ve also heard of a “pregnant pause”, a silence between verbal messages that is full of meaning.
-The meaning itself may be hard to understand or decipher, but it is there nonetheless.
-For example, your coworker Jan comes back from a sales meeting speechless and with a ghost-white complexion.
+Perhaps you’ve heard of a “pregnant pause”, a silence between verbal messages that is full of meaning.
+For example, your coworker Jan comes back from a sales meeting speechless and with a dazed look.
 You may ask if the meeting went all right.
 “Well, ahh…” may be the only response you get.
 The pause speaks volumes.
 Something happened, though you may not know what.
 It could be personal if Jan’s report was not well received, or it could be more systemic, like the news that sales figures are off by 40 percent and layoffs may not be far behind.

 Environment involves the physical and psychological aspects of the communication context.
 More than the tables and chairs in an office, environment is an important part of the dynamic communication process.
 The perception of one’s environment influences one’s reaction to it.
 For example, Google is famous for its work environment, with spaces created for physical activity and even in-house food service around the clock.
 The expense is no doubt considerable, but Google’s environment creates value by facilitating the creativity, interaction, and collaboration that define the company’s success.